-Some occurrences of the clay pan communities may be at risk from hydrological impact from adjacent development, for example occurrence 19 (Capel), 22 (Moore River), 26-29 (Austin Cove) or direct clearing, for example as planned for occurrences 17, 18, 25 (Perth Airport Corporation 2014).
+Some occurrences of the clay pan communities are planned for clearing through approved management plans.
+For example the clearing of all occurrences in Perth Airport has been endorsed (occurrences 17, 18, 25, Perth Airport Corporation 2014).
+Additional areas of the community may be at risk from hydrological impact from adjacent development, for example occurrence 19 (Capel), 22 (Moore River), 26-29 (Austin Cove).